 The resources in these webpages provide a starting point for exploring and expanding understanding of the complex situation of the world today, and encourage consideration of the past to inform our interpretation of the present, and guide our future actions.

-Roger Williams University Quest for Refuge Campus-wide Program of Inquiry
+Roger Williams University Quest for Refuge University-Wide Program of Inquiry

-In addition to the resources and materials curated in these web pages, this theme is being woven into a wide variety of courses and Roger Williams University campus initiatives.
+In addition to the resources and materials curated in these web pages, this theme was woven into a wide variety of courses and Roger Williams University campus initiatives over the 2016-2017 academic year.
 During the Fall 2016 semester, programming and explorations examined the context of refugee movements, contemporary and historical, bringing a human lens to bear in consideration of the quest for refuge, and those who have undergone this quest globally, and locally in Rhode Island.
-During Spring 2017, Roger Williams University will continue these explorations, and extend towards a broader consideration of those upstanders who have stepped beyond their personal spheres of interest to become allies and activists aiding and bearing witness to the plight of those in greatest need.
-Additional programs will celebrate new lives of those who have gained sanctuary in their quests for refuge and explore social and psychological consequences of loss and vulnerability faced by those forced to embark on a quest for refuge.
+During Spring 2017, Roger Williams University continued these explorations, extending towards a broader consideration of those "upstanders" who have stepped beyond their personal spheres of interest to become allies and activists aiding and bearing witness to the plight of those in greatest need.
+Programs celebrated new lives of those who have gained sanctuary in their quests for refuge, deepened perspective taking around those embarked upon the quest for refuge, and explored social and psychological consequences of loss and vulnerability faced by those forced to embark on a quest for refuge.
 More information is available on the "RWU Events" tab.

 Don't know where to begin?
 START HERE...